Andersyes/LaTeX_template_for_SU_thesis/README.md

 ## Don't panic, it is easy to use!
 - All parameters must be entered in `manuscript/config/`, in particular in the `info.tex` file.
 - `manuscript/main.tex` is the backbone of the document.
 This is where all calls and references to the other files are made.
-- The `manuscript/chap1/` and `manuscript/conclusion/` folders are provided in full as templates.
+- The `manuscript/chap1/` and `manuscript/conclusion/` folders are provided in full as templates for your chapters.
 - The `manuscript/annexes/` folder contains the appendices.
 - The `manuscript/others/` folder contains files that do not fit into any other category.